Brendandaly3/HIST1900/docs/Class Notes/Hist1900-Feb-6.md

 		•  Books have messages or meanings
 		- Journalism is a modern written media
 			• Typically done virtually
-		• Written media is closer to free speach then digital
+		• Written media is closer to free speech then digital
 	- Libraries/Repositories/Sources
 		• Mass storage
-		-  LIke the internet in the way everything is accsessable in one place
+		-  Like the internet in the way everything is accessible in one place
 			• Wikipedia is literally a mass storage of books paraphrased

 - Theme 2